 People who have spent time in these locations during this period are advised to be alert for signs and symptoms of measles until 5 April, as it can take up to 18 days for symptoms to present following exposure.

-More information about measles can be found below, or on the measles webpage.
+More information about measles can be found below, or on Measles.

 Central Perk Backpackers Hostel, World Square, and Haymarket